jhdsc/CleaningDataProject/README.md

 This script can be run using the following command: source("run_analysis.R")

-The script requires the following files from the original Samsung data set to be located in the same directory as the run_analysis script: acitvity_labels.txt, features.txt, subject_test.txt, X_test.txt, y_test.txt, subject_train.txt, X_train.txt, and y_train.txt
+The script requires the original Samsung data set (UCI HAR Dataset folder) to be located in your working directory, and uses the following files from that folder:

+acitvity_labels.txt, features.txt,
+test/subject_test.txt, test/X_test.txt, test/y_test.txt,
+train/subject_train.txt, train/X_train.txt, and train/y_train.txt

 The script will take several seconds to run due to the time required for reading in the data from the above files.